 If you’re unfamiliar with the assessment process, or are in any doubt about the risks your business could face, seek professional advice from your accountant or financial advisor.

+Chapter 3.
 Business insurance overview

 Here’s a useful overview of the most common types of business insurance, with an explanation of how they can help to protect your business.